- U.S. citizens and nationals (Marshall, Mitchell, and US Rhodes); international students may be eligible for select Rhodes scholarships

-Current College students and recent alum who are interested in applying to the British Marshall, Mitchell or Rhodes Scholarships are required to participate fully in the campus application process in order to be considered for nomination.
-The complete schedule and process is detailed on the application page.
+Current College students and recent alum applying to the British Marshall, Mitchell or Rhodes Scholarships are required to participate fully in the campus application process in order to be considered for nomination.
+The complete schedule and application process is detailed on the application page.
+Current undergraduates and alum may not apply directly to the Marshall, US or Canadian Rhodes Scholars program.
+Current undergraduates may not apply directly to the Mitchell Scholars program.

 About the Marshall, Mitchell, and Rhodes Scholarship Programs